nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.
 The provided index is missing or not a positive integer.
     * 2a1.
 NUStates shows an error message indicating the invalid index.
+    * 2a2.
+User corrects the invalid details.

-      Use case ends.
+      Use case resumes at step 2.

 * 2b.
 The provided index is more than the number of contacts in the list.
     * 2b1.
 NUStates shows an error message indicating the invalid index.
+    * 2b2.
+User corrects the invalid details.

-      Use case ends.
+      Use case resumes at step 2.

 **Use case: UC03 - List all contacts**